kowgli/CCP/README.md

 The second is an optional `CCP.Options` class, an instance of which you can pass as a 3rd argument to the `CCP.Executor.ExecuteFromArgs` method.
 It has the following properties:
 * `Locale` - the locale which should be used to parse the arguments (like decimal separators etc.).
 The default is **en-US**, so without any configuration decimals should be separated using dots and dates should use the funny US format.
-This was done because english is the de-facto stadard for computing and the en-US locale is also default in most programming languages.
+This was done because English is the de facto standard for computing and the en-US locale is also default in most programming languages.
 * `DateFormat` - optional "hard coded" date format to be used for parsing dates (using `DateTime.ParseExact`).
 This could have a value like `"yyyy-MM-dd"` if you prefer the most logical format.
+* `ArrayElementSeparator` - defines the separator used to separate array elements.
+The default value is a semicolon `;`.

 ## Supported data types
 The following basic types found in the .NET framework are supported for properties: